MicrosoftDocs/windows-dev-docs/hub/apps/get-started/best-practices.md

 3. Run Accessibility Insights automated checks in your PRs or CI/CD.
 For more info, see [axe-pipelines-samples](https://github.com/microsoft/axe-pipelines-samples).
 4. Remind everyone on your team to run FastPass before completing a PR.
 For more details, see [MerlinBot and Accessibility Insights](https://eng.ms/docs/cloud-ai-platform/devdiv/one-engineering-system-1es/1es-docs/accessibility-insights/accessibility-insights-in-merlinbot).
 5. Fix all bugs you find, they all have direct impact on accessibility.

-#### Accessibility and WinUI

-Accessibility is built into every WinUI control.
-Once usage pre-conditions and properties are defined, the accessibility of each control can be leveraged, and developers can focus on the interaction between controls.
-Just like using prefabricated bricks to build a house instead of forming and firing each brick and then deciding how they fit together.

 ### Security and privacy